For a modern DJ running a high-end wedding business, the only correct answer is "We will play whatever you want!"

 Well, of course!
 We will meet you and your planners in whatever location or medium makes you comfortable.
-We are always available via text, e-mail, and phone, and we will set up video chats for most planning meetings.
-If you would like to also meet in person prior to your event, we are happy to accommodate.
-After all, we have to go over your vision, your specific needs, and your dreams, and the we have to tell you exactly how we will fulfill them.
+We are always available via text, e-mail, and phone, and we are happy to set up video chats for planning meetings.
+After all, we have to go over your vision, your specific needs, and your dreams, and then we have to tell you exactly how we will fulfill them.
 It's also a personality check.
 Once we complete our consultation, you will see how comfortable you feel having us as part of your special day.
-After booking Atlanta.DJ, you will have full access directly to your personal DJ via phone, email, and face to face meetings throughout the entire planning process.
+After booking Atlanta.DJ, you will have direct access to your DJ via cell phone throughout the entire planning process.

 Many people get excited about light-up props, but we tend to find that props like hats and glow wands are distracting and detract from pictures and video.
 It's the same reason we don't bring lasers or aim our gobo monogram lights at the dance floor.
 They can be a terrible distraction (not just for children).
 If you would like to have something for your guests on the dancefloor, we recommend thin glow sticks, necklaces, leis, and bracelets.

 We focus on weddings and special events, which happen mostly on weekends.
 In that sense, it's hard to call it full-time, but we are specialists.
 Many DJs fill their time by taking corporate events during the day and club gigs at night.
 We don't do that because those events have a very different vibe, schedule, and pace from a wedding.

 In fact, the Knot recommends booking a DJ that focuses on weddings, and that's what we do.